crnicholson/StratoSoar-MK2/README.md

 ## What Are the Uses of StratoSoar?

-Currently, the two main ideas we are thinking of include an educational kit and something for the study of aerodynamics of StratoSoar (of which very little exist).
+Currently, the two main ideas we are thinking of include an educational kit and something for the study of aerodynamics of the stratosphere (of which very little exist).
 Other ideas include reusable radiosondes, remote medicine/parcel/etc. delivery, and atmospheric monitoring.

 ## A Quick Note on MK1, Naming, and Revisions